Thermal Operations in general are not memoryless: Characterization of transitions possible by means of (without CO5 MCO0 without CO5 )

 \end{proof}

-\subsubsection{Combining paths into process}
+\subsection{Combining paths into process}

-In the previous section we showed under which conditions and with what probability a single path's work is negative.
-Now we are ready to combine multiple paths into the process.
-In the theorem below, we state the main result of our paper.
-Let us, one more time, recall that
+In the previous sections, we have shown under which conditions and with which probability the work of a single path is negative.
+Now we are ready to combine multiple paths into a process.
+In the theorem below we state the main result of Appendix \ref{sec:appendA}.
+Let us recall that $q_i$ is given by \eqref{def:qi} for any $i\in\{0,\ldots,N-1\}$.
+Moreover, let us recall that the constants $\epsilon_\mathrm{(a)}, \epsilon_\mathrm{(b)},\eta_\mathrm{(a)},\eta_\mathrm{(b)}$ are defined as follows (cf. Eqs. \eqref{def:eps(a)}, \eqref{def:eps(b)}, \eqref{def:p(a)}, \eqref{def:p(b)}):